user683/HNLMRec/README.md

 into CF, can significantly improve CF performance, although there is still a certain gap compared to traditional negative sampling methods.
 Further analysis reveals that this gap primarily arises from two major challenges: semantic shift and lack of behavioral constraints.
-To address these challenges, we propose a framework called \textbf{HNLMRec}, which is based on fine-tuning LLMs supervised by collaborative signals.
+To address these challenges, we propose a framework called **HNLMRec**, which is based on fine-tuning LLMs supervised by collaborative signals.
 Experimental results show that this framework outperforms traditional negative sampling and other LLM-driven recommendation methods across multiple datasets, providing new solutions for empowering traditional RS with LLMs.
 Additionally, we validate the excellent generalization ability